Businesses serving travelers and tourists can have signs erected along Indiana highways and state roads under two programs offered by INDOT.

 Tourist Oriented Directional Signs (TODS) are blue highway signs to inform motorists of businesses offering camping, recreational, attractions, and tourist services.
 TODS signs are guide signs for attractions that are installed on conventional state highways in rural areas.

 The TODS program was established to provide motorists with directional information for tourist related businesses, services, and activities.
 TODS are two feet tall by six feet wide sign panels with reflective sheeting that provide business identification and directional information day and night.
-Each business featured on a TODS must pay a an annual rental.
+Each business featured on a TODS must pay an annual rental.

 A variety of criteria govern the eligibility of business to be included on TODS signs.
 These criteria include: